zinzy/zinzy.website-v3/content/garden/Praxis.md

 description: "Through actions, I explore and confirm what I believe is true"
 share: true
 ---
+There's no hate like Christian love.
+Follow me as I work to reclaim a term I've come to avoid.

 Here's one fact that never fails to bring shock, surprise, confusion, or mild disdain into my conversations: I'm an active congregant of [All Saints](https://allsaintsamsterdam.church/), a Christian fellowship in Amsterdam, and I do my best to ~~follow~~ learn from Jesus.
 I'm even on the church board.
 I suppose the emotions this elicits stem from the understanding people have of me as a queer person of color who seems, at least to some degree, level-headed.